-The Company assesses the risk connected with acquisition expenses and future maintenance expenses in line with Solvency II Regulation.
-The experienced growth of the capital requirement for expense risk is driven by the growth of Life business leading to allocation of larger part of expenses to the Life segment.
+The Company assesses the risk connected with acquisition expenses and future maintenance expenses in line with Solvency II regulation.
+The experienced decrease of the capital requirement for expense risk is driven by the decrease in the expense assumptions in the life segment.